High Intensity Discharge (HID) Indoor Grow Lights

 If your goal is lots of bloom, use high-pressure sodium lamps, but be advised: if you use HPS in vegetative stage most plants would grow up thin and tall and in no time you will have to prune your plant back before it grows into the light.

-We supply a variety of High Intensity Discharge as well as LED Grow Lights in South Africa – Browse and shop online for Plant Lighting
+We supply a variety of High Intensity Discharge, Ceramic Metal Halide and LED Grow Lights in South Africa – Browse and shop online for Plant Lighting